qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/symbology-with-qgis.md

 visualization.

-ColorBrewer colormaps are research-based, of high quality, largely CVD-safe, but are built for a specific purpose.
+ColorBrewer colormaps are research-based, of high quality, largely CVD-safe, but are built for a specific purpose: [choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map).
 They have low saturation in their light colors and high saturation in their dark colors, so they're not well-suited for use on a light basemap.

 Reminder: CVD stands for Color Vision Deficiency!
 :::